Hunter Farrell is a seasoned technology lawyer with

 Hunter left Wilson Sonsini to work as solo in-house counsel at an Internet start-up, bamboo.com.
 At bamboo.com, he managed all of the company's legal affairs through several rounds of venture capital financing, a successful initial public offering and a merger with another public company, Internet Pictures Corporation ("IPIX").

-Hunter left IPIX to found his own law firm, FarrellCounsel, in early 2001 and has been providing legal services to various clients in the high-tech sector since that time.
-Hunter has offices in Los Angeles and San Diego County, and he is licensed to practice law in both California and
+Hunter left IPIX to found his own law firm, FarrellCounsel, P.C., in early 2001 and has been providing legal services to various clients in the high-tech sector since that time.
+Hunter is licensed to practice law in California, New York and Wyoming.